marthaluka/project_5_fungal_whole_genome_and_phylogeny/Project_Flow.md

 - Proceeded to trim off the first 7 bases of each of our foward and reverse read in the sample.
 For this process we used trimmomatic. (trimmomatic/0.38).
 The Script for this has been provided on our Scripts folder.

 - We then performed a fastqc analysis again on our trimmed data to ensure that our data was clean.
-The results for this can be found on: Results/QC_data/fastc_trimmed_data

 - Our analysis on the fastqc_trimmed_data confirmed that we had indeed trimmed off our data and that our dataset was clean and ready for assembly